Nonlinear stability of pulse solutions for the discrete FitzHugh-Nagumo equation with infinite-range interactions: The resolvent set

 \section{The resolvent set}

 In this section we prove Theorem \ref{totalespectrum} by explicitly determining the spectrum of the operator $-L_h$ defined in (\ref{definitieLh}).
-Our approach hinges on the periodicity of this spectrum, which we describe in our first result. \begin{lemma} Assume that (\asref{aannamespuls}{\text{H}}), (\asref{aannamesconstanten}{\text{H}}), (\asref{aannames}{\text{H}\alpha}) and (\asref{extraaannames}{\text{H}\alpha}) are satisfied.
+Our approach hinges on the periodicity of this spectrum, which we describe in our first result. \begin{lemma} Assume that (\asref{aannamespuls}{\text{H}}), (\asref{aannamesconstanten}{\text{H}}), (\asref{aannames}{\text{H}\alpha1}) and (\asref{extraaannames}{\text{H}\alpha}) are satisfied.
 Fix $0<h< h_{**}$.
 Then the spectrum of $L_h$ is invariant under the operation $\lambda\mapsto \lambda+2\pi i c_h\frac{1}{h}$.\end{lemma} In particular, we can restrict our attention to values with imaginary part in between $-\frac{\pi c_h}{h}$ and $\frac{\pi c_h}{h}$.
-We divide our 'half-strip' into four regions and in each region we calculate the spectrum.
+We divide our `half-strip' into four regions and in each region we calculate the spectrum.
 Values close to $0$ (region $R_1$) will be treated in Proposition \ref{lemmaspectrumklein}; values with a large real part (region $R_2$) in Proposition \ref{spectrumgroot} and values with a large imaginary part (region $R_3$) in Proposition \ref{spectrumhoog}.
 In Corollary \ref{spectrumintermediate} we discuss the remaining intermediate subset (region $R_4$), which is compact and independent of $h$.
 The regions are illustrated in Figure \ref{plaatjespectrum} below.

 From this section onward we need to assume that (\asref{extraaannamespuls}{\text{H}}) is satisfied.
-Indeed, this allows us to lift the invertibility of $L_0+\lambda$ to $L_h+\lambda$ simultaneously for all $\lambda$ in appropriate compact sets.\\
+Indeed, this allows us to lift the invertibility of $L_0+\lambda$ to $L_h+\lambda$ simultaneously for all $\lambda$ in appropriate compact sets. \textit{Proof of Lemma \ref{lemmaperiodiek}.} Fix $k\in\Z$ and write $p=2\pi i k\frac{1}{h}$.
+We define the exponential shift operator $e_\omega$ by